Twarner491/TeddyWarner.org/docs/Projects/MillingWorflow.md

   </label>
 </div>

-Creating a successfuly subtractive manufcaturing toolpath can be a bit more intimidating than sliceing for an additive manufactuing.
-Not only can you jepordize your stock material, incrorect feeds and speeds can yeild a hazeround enviornment & portential machine damage. **There is no streamlined answer to find the right feeds and speeds**, ideal values depend on numerous variables & feeds and speeds may not remain constant from job to job.
-This secontion provides a starting place for feeds and speeds, with general values provided as well as a calcuator for the required inputs in your toolpath. **This is by no means a universal key** and necisary precaution & alterations should be made to provided values to mesh with your manufactuing workflow.
-Often times the manufacture of your tool & your machine will provide generic feeds and speeds for your specfic equipment.
-Opperator input is required to achieve successful & safe cuts, often times you'll be able to hear machine strain - a telltail sign of poor cutting.
-Trial and error adjusting is neccicary to achieve the sweet spot for your feeds and speeds.
+Creating a successful subtractive manufacturing toolpath can be a bit more intimidating than slicing for additive manufacturing.
+Not only can you jeopardize your stock material, but incorrect feeds and speeds can also yield a hazardous environment & potential machine damage. **There is no streamlined answer to find the right feeds and speeds**, ideal values depend on numerous variables & feeds and speeds may not remain constant from job to job.
+This section provides a starting place for feeds and speeds, with general values provided as well as a calculator for the required inputs in your toolpath. **This is by no means a universal key** and necessary precautions & alterations should be made to provide values to mesh with your manufacturing workflow.
+Often the manufacturer of your tool & your machine will provide generic feeds and speeds for your specific equipment.
+Operator input is required to achieve successful & safe cuts, often you'll be able to hear machine strain - a telltale sign of poor cutting.
+Trial and error adjusting is necessary to achieve the sweet spot for your feeds and speeds.

 ???+ abstract "Feeds & Speeds Terminology"